leafygreen/mops-cli/README.md

 ## Example Workflows

 ### Copying alerts configuration from one group to another
-`mops-cli alertConfigs list -g GROUPID > myAlerts.json`
+`mops alertConfigs list -g GROUPID > myAlerts.json`

-`mops-cli alertConfigs create -g GROUPID -f myAlerts.json`
+`mops alertConfigs create -g GROUPID -f myAlerts.json`

-*Note*: You can do a `mops-cli login` between these two commands to change username, API key, even hosts (i.e., move from Cloud Manager to Ops Manager)
+*Note*: You can do a `mops configure login` between these two commands to change username, API key, even hosts (i.e., move from Cloud Manager to Ops Manager)

 ### Exporting host metrics into CSV format (for Excel, R, etc.)
-Run `mops-cli host list` to get a list of all the host IDs in your group.
+Run `mops host list` to get a list of all the host IDs in your group.
-Then run `mops-cli metrics csv -g GROUPID -h HOSTID > hostMetrics.csv` to put all that host's metrics into a CSV file.
+Then run `mops metrics csv -g GROUPID -h HOSTID > hostMetrics.csv` to put all that host's metrics into a CSV file.

 ## License